semantics-deverbal-nouns/database/README.md

 # Database

-This repository contains the different versions of the SONDE database.
+This repository contains the SONDE database.

 Current version: June 2025.